 40. Section 17(5) of the TAA defines this as follows:

-- (a) a garage, shed, and other building used in connection with the private dwelling; and - (b) any business premises that are, or are within, a private dwelling.
+- (a) a garage, shed, and other building used in connection with the private dwelling; and - (b) any business premises that are, or are within, a private dwelling. - 41.
+A private dwelling includes a prison cell.
+17

 Proper questions